Diarrhea

 If a rehydration solution is not available, for example while traveling, a substitute can be made.
 The following ingredients can be added to a liter of bottled or boiled water:

-Depending on the duration and severity of the symptoms, other treatments can be used:
+Depending on the duration and severity of the symptoms, other treatments may be considered:

-• Medications such as racecadotril and loperamide calm the intestines.
+- Medications such as racecadotril and loperamide calm the intestines.
 They can reduce the frequency of visits to the bathroom.
-Loperamide is not suitable for children under the age of twelve, and racecadotril requires a prescription for children.
+Both medications should only be used for children following consultation with a doctor.
+Racecadotril requires a prescription for children and is not routinely recommended for children under 5 years old.

-• Antibiotics are effective against bacteria, but not viruses.
+- Antibiotics are effective against bacteria, but not against viruses.
 Therefore, they are used to treat bacterial gastrointestinal infections only.

 What else is important?

-Some gastrointestinal infections must be reported.
+Some gastrointestinal infections are considered to be notifiable diseases.
 This means that a doctor or the local public health authority must be notified.
-For example, a substantiated norovirus or rotavirus, salmonella or campylobacter infection must be reported.
+For example, a substantiated case of infection with norovirus or rotavirus, salmonella or campylobacter infection must be reported.

 In general, a gastrointestinal infection in children under six years who attend a community institution such as a daycare or preschool must be reported.
 If an infection is diagnosed by a doctor, the doctor must report it to the responsible public health authority within 24 hours.
 The child may only return to daycare or preschool once he or she is diarrhea free for two days.
 This prevents other children from becoming ill.